WalletScrutiny/WalletScrutinyCom/_android/com.thehumanplus.shuffle.md

 Users cannot send out assets without completing KYC verification:

 > 1. Submit a photo of your passport or ID card.
-1. Submit a photo of your face.
+> 2. Submit a photo of your face.

-We searched the linked GitHub profile, but did not find results pertaining to the wallet's reproducibility.
+We searched the linked GitHub profile, but did not find results pertaining to the wallet's repository.

-There is no indication that this product's source code is up for review.
+There is no indication that this product's source code is available.